 Tapping into emotion with data & AI

-Unfortunately, for a lot of marketers, creating personalized experiences like this is much easier said than done.
+Unfortunately, for a lot of marketers, creating personalised experiences like this is much easier said than done.

 Unless you have a big budget and large team, with skills ranging from content creation to data analysis, it’s nearly impossible to do one-to-one personalization at scale.
 Or at least, it has been.

-Thanks to AI and related technologies, it’s getting much easier to communicate with customers in an individualized way, at scale.
+Thanks to AI and related technologies, it’s getting much easier to communicate with customers in an individualised way, at scale.

 As this tech becomes more mainstream – and more accessible to non-technical team members – businesses will be able to take the right actions automatically, across hundreds of customer journeys all happening at once.